Spike0114/jgao0511_9103_tut4/README.md

 ![sample image 3](Quiz8/images/3.jpg)

 ## Part2
-I choose the audio acquisition and analysis function in p5. js,It generates dynamic patterns by use of animation routines and converts the frequency and loudness of sound into various values using real-time audio analysis.
+I choose the audio acquisition and analysis function in p5.js, It generates dynamic patterns by use of animation routines and converts the frequency and loudness of sound into various values using real-time audio analysis.
 Graphics' size, form, and motion are driven by audio input, which also lets every sound create original visual effects.
 Closely related to audio signals, visual effects improve the emotional expression and visual attractiveness of music by means of immersive interactive experiences.

 #### Code implementation effect image
 ![Code implementation effect image](Quiz8/images/4.jpg)